Low-overhead quantum error correction codes with a cyclic topology: Code construction

 The code with $d=3$ is well-known as the perfect five-qubit code.
-Its behavior under a realistic noise model in the ring topology of 10 series-connected superconducting qubits has been researched in detail in \cite{chain10}.
-Here, we focus on the codes with higher distances and explain their main concept with the 13-qubit code example.
-The quantum circuit of the correction cycle is presented in Fig.~\ref{fig:chain26}.
-It requires 26 physical qubits, half of which keep the encoded logical state, and the rest are used to extract syndrome data that gives information about possible errors that may have occurred during the previous cycles.
-Every correction cycle starts and finishes with initialization in the ground state and single-shot readout of all ancillary qubits.
-During the correction cycle each ancilla is affected by six two-qubit gates and as a result entangles with four data qubits in the way it is highlighted for the first ancilla in Fig.~\ref{fig:chain26}.
+Its behavior under a realistic noise model in the ring topology of 10 serially connected superconducting qubits has been studied in detail in \cite{chain10}.
+Here we focus on the higher distance codes and explain their main concept using the example of the 13-qubit $d=5$ code.
+The quantum circuit of the error correction cycle is shown in Fig.~\ref{fig:chain26}.
+It requires 26 physical qubits, half of which maintain the encoded logical state, and the rest are used to extract syndrome data, which provides information about possible errors that may have occurred during previous cycles.
+Each correction cycle begins and ends with a ground-state initialization and a single-shot readout of all ancillary qubits.
+During the correction cycle, each ancilla undergoes six two-qubit gates and as a result entangles with four data qubits, as highlighted for the first ancilla in Fig.~\ref{fig:chain26}.
+In such a circuit, the ancillary and data qubits move in opposite directions along the ring of physical qubits.
+The quantum circuits of the other codes with larger distances are constructed analogously.

-It should be noted, that in a such circuit the computational states of ancillary and data qubits move towards each other clockwise and counterclockwise.
-The transition from the standard ``fixed'' ancilla $ZZ$ and $XX$ entanglement method to the ``sliding'' ancilla is shown in Fig.~\ref{fig:syndromeconstruction}.
-This approach might be helpful in quantum circuits, when it is substantial for one qubit to interact with several non-neighboring qubits.